ApoloniArt/Visual-Aesthetics-Library/README.md

 1. **[ApoGalleria](#)** *(link coming soon)* — My custom node that stores, indexes and reads this library, and lets you browse, lock, edit, and export entries.
 2. My custom sibling nodes also contained within **ApoGalleria**.
 These expand the use of Visual Aesthetics Library 10-fold, so all Ideo4 captions can  be converted for use on alternate architectures.
-3. The matching prompt-builder or text-encode node for that library's architecture (e.g. Kijai's Ideogram4 Prompt Builder from ComfyUI-KJNodes for the Ideogram 4.0 library — see that library's own README for details).
+3. The matching prompt-builder or text-encode node for that library's architecture (e.g. Kijai's Ideogram4 Prompt Builder from ComfyUI-KJNodes for my main Ideogram 4.0 library).

 ## 💬 Get the only Library you'll ever need